hoodiehq/hood.ie/_posts/2016-07-13-shoutouts-week-28.md

 ### New Contributors

 We want to welcome our backers Eric, Jens, Justin, Pia and Stefan to the Hoodie community!
-As far as we can tell, your backing this month is also your first contribution to the Hoodie Community, thanks so much, and welcome <3
+As far as we can tell, your backing this month is also your first contribution to the Hoodie community, thanks so much, and welcome! <3

 We also welcome